bertvv/ansible-role-httpd/README.md

 # Ansible role `httpd`

-An Ansible role for installing and configuring the Apache web server for RHEL/CentOS 7.
+A simple Ansible role for installing and configuring the Apache web server for RHEL/CentOS 7.
 Specifically, the responsibilities of this role are to:

-- install the necessary packages
+- Install the necessary packages;
+- Maintain the main configuration file;
-- maintain the configuration file
+- Maintain the configuration file for `mod_ssl`.

+HTTPS/TLS is enabled, by default using the standard self-signed certificate.
+You can provide your own certificate.

+Currently, no virtual hosts or other features are provided

 ## Requirements